motet-a/egc/README.md

 Heap strings can contain binary data and NULs.

 Avoid accessing heap strings with pointers.
-In function arguments, pass heap strings by value.
+In function arguments, pass heap strings by value - unless you want to write a heap string at the given address.
 Don't write this:

 ```c
 void    print_string(t_hs *hs);